enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 On the next screen, ensure the runtime is `Node.js 6.10`.
 If it isn’t, simply select it.

-For the Handler, enter `tickets-get.handler` and then paste the following code into the editor you see on your screen:
+For the Handler, enter `tickets-get.handler`, and modify the `index.js` name to `tickets-get.js` using Rename.
+Then paste the following code into the editor you see on your screen:

 [TicketGetFunction](tickets-get.js)